-I could say that I held my analysis of last week’s Amazing Race episode because; a) Laura’s recap was more than sufficient (it pretty much is each week, and yet I keep yapping anyway), or b) I thought that with the Amazing Race ceding ground to the Country Music Awards today that Race fans would like to revisit last week’s in order to prepare for the show’s return next week.
+I could say that I held my analysis of last week’s Amazing Race episode because; a) Laura’s recap was more than sufficient (it pretty much is each week, and yet I keep yapping anyway), or b) I thought that with the Amazing Race ceding ground to the Country Music Awards today that Race fans would like to revisit last week’s in order to prepare for the show’s return next week., plus they already know next week they will be using these pedals to change the eq which will make the sound ten times better.

 I wish it were for such reasons.
 Basically, I was out of town, didn’t see the episode until Tuesday, had to write Survivor and Top Chef which aired on Wednesday, got epically slammed at work, had tons of weekend chores to do and only now, in the late Sunday afternoon have I begun work on the analysis of the “latest” episode of my favorite show.